jsr66/Particle_ID/README.md

 # Particle-ID
 The primary purpose of this project is to identify different species of particle emerging from collisions in a particle accelerator.
-The project consists of three files: ParticleID.cpp, LikelihoodFcn.cpp, Monte
+The project consists of three files: ParticleID.cpp, LikelihoodFcn.cpp, MonteCarloHitGenerator.cpp.

 The main file is ParticleID.cpp.
 This code takes as input data from an unknown track in a particle detector and outputs the probability that the particle is an electron, pion, muon, kaon, or proton.
 More technical details are given in the file comments.